 2. Place sliced rhubarb and strawberries in large SSB

 3. Measure out the sugar and cornstarch and dry-mix them together

 4. Add the lemon juice to the SSB and fold it in

 5. Add the sugar/cornstarch mix and fold in thoroughly

-6. Place all in a 12 X 8 inch baking dish and tap down gently
+6. Place all in a 12 X 8 inch baking dish and tap down gently to remove gaps

 For the topping:

 7. Place the flour, brown sugar, oats and salt in another SSB

 8. Add the butter cubes and work in by hand to form a crumbly

 9. Crumble the topping over the filling evenly